 Was Goliath Ventures a Ponzi scheme?

 Federal prosecutors have alleged that Goliath Ventures operated as a Ponzi scheme, meaning investor funds were allegedly used to pay earlier investors rather than being generated from legitimate operations.
-These are allegations contained in federal filings, and the criminal case remains ongoing.
+These are allegations from federal filings, and the criminal case remains ongoing.

 Can investors recover their money from the Goliath Ventures Ponzi scheme?